reportportal/agent-java-cucumber/README.md

 Properties file should have name: “reportportal.properties”.
 Properties file can be situated on the class path (in the project directory).

 If listener can’t find properties file it throws FileNotFoundException.
-By default “reportportal.properties” exists in the reportportall-client.jar, but user can create his own “reportportal.properties” file and put in class path.

 - Use system variables